 Hodgson sorry for telling fans Ferdinand was out

-Hodgson said he prefers traveling on the Underground and enjoys engaging with fans, but that he will be a bit more careful from now on when it comes to answering their questions.
+Despite his high profile and holding one of the most scrutinized jobs in England, Hodgson chose to take the Tube before attending Arsenal's Champions League game against Olympiakos on Wednesday.
+He said he enjoys engaging with fans on the train, but that he will be a bit more careful from now on when it comes to answering their questions.

 Ferdinand was overlooked Thursday for upcoming World Cup qualifiers against San Marino and Poland as uncapped center back Ryan Shawcross received his second international call-up.